Whole Brain Integration

 In my practice, I’ve developed a program that utilizes four methods of movement and somatic therapies to help the brain in its healing process:

 2. Lymphatic stimulation to clear the brain of toxins and waste that may block nerve function.
-See my handout on Lymphatic Massage of the Head and Neck
+Learn more in my blog article: Clearing the Way for Whole Brain Function.

 3. Music to re-establish one’s natural body rhythm at the cellular level to optimize neural signals.
-See my blog article on Music, Rhythm & the Brain
+See my blog article: Music, Rhythm & the Brain

 4. Core Release Techniques to relax and re-direct your body’s energy toward healing and regeneration.
 See my blog article on one of the core muscles, The Psoas Muscle – A Key to Good Balance

-Seated or standing, designed movements and somatic therapy for whole brain integration have proven to bring improvements to everyday life: reading, balance, mood, outlook on life, physical comfort, mental alertness, coordination, and getting up from a chair without assistance.
+Seated or standing, uniquely designed, sensory-based movements for whole brain integration have proven to bring improvements to everyday life for those recovering from brain injury — in reading, balance, mood, outlook on life, physical comfort, mental alertness, coordination, and getting up from a chair without assistance.

 Three ways I can help.